ThalesGroup/ConceptBERT/kilbert/README.md

 # :bulb: Compare the results
 ## Step 1: Training with VQA
 * 19 checkpoints must have been created
-* the loss is around ~2.32 and the score is around ~0.77

 ## Step 2: Training with OK-VQA
 todo